-In this installment, we will cover the basics of LGC Biosearch Technologies’ line of proprietary quencher chromophores for oligo modification.
-The Black Hole Quencher dyes are often abbreviated to just BHQ dyes, and are numbered according to the range of the visible spectrum in which they are most effective, from zero to three.
-Before exploring all the different BHQ dye modifications, we should explain a bit about what a quencher actually is and how they are used as oligo modifications.
+In this instalment, we will cover the basics of LGC Biosearch Technologies’ line of proprietary non-fluorescent quencher chromophores for oligonucleotide modification.
+The Black Hole Quencher dyes are often abbreviated to just BHQ dyes and are numbered according to the range of the visible spectrum in which they are most effective, from zero to three.
+Before exploring all the different BHQ dye modifications, we should explain a bit about what a quencher actually is and how they are used as oligonucleotide modifications.

 Quenchers, in general, are a class of molecules with the capability to suppress the fluorescence emission intensity via a mechanism known as fluorescence resonance energy transfer, or simply FRET.
 In brief, this process requires the emission spectrum of the reporter dye (donor) to have sufficient spectral overlap with the absorbance spectrum quencher dye (acceptor).
 FRET also requires the two molecules to be in the correct relative orientation while maintaining within close spatial proximity.
 When these conditions are met, the FRET mechanism’s transfer of energy from the excited reporter dye to the quencher returns the reporter dye to its ground state in a non-radiative means without any light emission or absorption between the two dyes.
 Simultaneously, via a dipole coupling, the absorbed energy of the acceptor raises the quencher to an excited state.
 The quencher will then dissipate this energy proportional to the transferred energy from the donor dye.
 Should the quencher be another fluorophore such as tetramethylrhodamine (TAMRA), this would typically present light emission from the acceptor dye.
 The BHQ dyes are further differentiated in their quenching capabilities because they are members of a special class of quencher dyes known as “Dark Quenchers”.
 These dyes have broad absorption ranges in the visible spectrum, but have no native fluorescence themselves, in contrast to non-dark quenchers like TAMRA, which can contribute to background signal in an assay.
 This is part of the secret to the four Black Hole Quencher dyes’ ability to suppress signal from a wide range of fluorophores without potentially contributing to background fluorescence, enabling highly multiplexed nucleic acid assays.